Lachlan Valley Railway: History

-The Lachlan Valley Railway was formed in 1974 initially to preserve locomotive 5917 and four carriages.
+The Lachlan Valley Railway was formed in 1974 initially to operate locomotive 5917 (not owned by the LVR but a group called the 59 syndicate) and four carriages.
 It soon acquired other locomotives and formed a relationship with the Lachlan Vintage Village, Forbes.
 It then operated rail tours, including an interstate tours from Parkes to Peterborough in August 1976 with 5917.
 At that stage, rolling stock was stabled at Parkes locomotive depot.

 On 18 June 1977, the society moved its base to the 1923-built Cowra roundhouse.
 Initially allocated a couple of roads, in 1985 it took over the entire facility when the State Rail Authority vacated it.

 In 1979, the LVR commenced operating tours from Sydney to Kiama, with a base established at West Ryde in Sydney.
 However, the site had to be vacated in August 1987 to make way for the Northern line to expand.

 In November 1983, the LVR purchased its first diesel locomotive, 4204, and shortly afterwards Australian Iron & Steel shunter D9.

 The State Rail Authority ceased services on the Cowra to Blayney section of the Demondrille to Blayney line in 1987 and leased it to the LVR.
 The line was closed for repairs in 1990 and was reopened in 1993.

 In late 1990, the society's subsidiary, Lachlan Valley Rail Freight, successfully tendered to operate wheat trains between Woodstock and Cowra on the Blayney to Cowra line for the Grain Handling Authority.
 However, since the line was closed for repairs, those services did not start until September 1993.
 Diesel locomotive 4204 hauled the first of these services.
 In August 1994 the LVR operated wheat trains from Trajere on the Eugowra line to Cowra with 47 class locomotives.